NavjotSingh13/Namaste-React/Chapter 7 - Finding The Path/qyestions.md

 Q13.
 What is link in react-router-dom?

 Q14.
 What is SPA?
+Ans.
+A single-page application (SPA) is a web application or website that interacts with the user by dynamically rewriting the current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.
+The goal is faster transitions that make the website feel more like a native app.

 Q15.
 What is Client Side and Server Side Routing?
 Ams.
 SSR - the app is making some network calls and reloading the page